maxizek30/IOS101-Pre-work/README.md

 Submitted by: **Max Lopez**

-**Name of your app** is an app that changes the background color of the app through a button press.
+This pre-work is an app that changes the background color of the app through a button press.

-Time spent: **1** hours spent in total
+Time spent: **1.5** hours spent in total

 ## Required Features